jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (3) In this section,—
   - **classified information** means—
     (a) information that—
-      (i) is, or was, official information; and
+      (i) is, or was, relevant information; and
       (ii) is classified under the New Zealand Government Security Classification System as being accessible only to persons who have a national security clearance:
     (b) foreign government information that is—
       (i) classified in a foreign country; and
       (ii) accessible only to persons having a government-sponsored national security clearance
-  - **New Zealand Government Security Classification System** means the security classification system applying to official information that is published (and from time to time amended) on an Internet site maintained by or on behalf of the New Zealand Security Intelligence Service
+  - **New Zealand Government Security Classification System** means the security classification system applying to relevant information that is published (and from time to time amended) on an Internet site maintained by or on behalf of the New Zealand Security Intelligence Service
-  - **official information** has the meaning given to it by section 78A(2).
+  - **relevant information** has the meaning given to it by section 78A(2).

-### 78A Wrongful communication, retention, or copying of official information
+### 78A Wrongful communication, retention, or copying of relevant information
 (1) Every one is liable to imprisonment for a term not exceeding 3 years who, being a person who owes allegiance to the Sovereign in right of New Zealand, within or outside New Zealand,—
-  (a) knowingly or recklessly, and with knowledge that he or she is acting without proper authority, communicates any official information or delivers any object to any other person knowing that such communication or delivery is likely to prejudice the security or defence of New Zealand; or
+  (a) knowingly or recklessly, and with knowledge that he or she is acting without proper authority, communicates any information that is, or was, relevant information or delivers any object to any other person knowing that such communication or delivery is likely to prejudice the security or defence of New Zealand; or
   (b) with intent to prejudice the security or defence of New Zealand, retains or copies any official document—
     (i) which he or she knows he or she does not have proper authority to retain or copy; and (ii) which he or she knows relates to the security or defence of New Zealand; and